A woman resting in bed while holding a bottle of wine

 It’s a story we hear all too often — a fun evening takes a dangerous turn when drinking goes too far.
 Alcohol poisoning, a dangerous consequence of binge-drinking, is a silent epidemic.
 According to the CDC, an average of six people die from alcohol poisoning daily in the United States!
 Shockingly, 76% of those who die are adults aged 35 to 64, dispelling the myth that alcohol poisoning predominantly affects younger age groups.

 But how can we tell when a fun evening turns deadly?
-And what are the signs of alcohol poisoning?
+And what are the signs of alcohol poisoning or an alcohol overdose?
 Let's arm ourselves with the science behind alcohol poisoning.

 What Is Alcohol Poisoning?